halfer/ftp-sync/README.md

 * Exits cleanly if the FTP extension is not loaded
 * An ability to specify a non-standard FTP port
 * An ability to specify an FTP timeout
+* Files are presently synced in a random order, add a switch to sync them in alphanumeric order
 * Configurable file filters (presently this is hardwired to `*.log`)
 * Useful verbose output (it is only noisy in error conditions presently)
 * A "dry run" mode on the console (there is a simple web one already)